ArloysMacias/Arloys-Portfolio/README.md

 ## Technologies Used

 - Bootstrap
-- CSS 3
+- CSS3
-- HTML 5
+- HTML5
 - JavaScript

 ## Testing

 This site was tested with the inspection function of Chrome and Firefox and the featured mobile view that they provide (iphone 6, 7, 8 plus and ipad).
 No issues were detected during the testing.
-Neither were any issues found when tests were performed in devices with high contrast since the site color scheme is ina simple gray scale.
+Neither were any issues found when tests were performed in devices with high contrast since the site color scheme is in a simple gray scale.

 All the links in the 'Publications' section were tested to make sure they redirected to the correct publications website, as well as the link in the navigation bar to a downloadable pdf version of the CV.